nats-io/nats-architecture-and-design/adr/ADR-37.md

 ### Consumers

-Consumer are JetStream API entities from which messages can be read.
+Consumers are JetStream API entities from which messages can be read.
 Consumers should expose methods for getting consumer info, as well as methods for consuming messages (`consume()`, `fetch()` and `next()`).